 'Geeli Mitti' Teaching Fellowship 2017-18 Exhibition Venue: Kiran Nadar Museum of Art, Ojas Art, Delhi Supported by KNMA, Teaching Fellow: Sonam Chaturvedi

 Sanjoy K Roy, Trustee, SBT Gagan Singh, Trustee, SBT

-TEACHING FELLOWSHIP YEAR A foundation course in visual art for young people in care Every year we give a grant to one artist to work with one care home in Delhi.
-The artist teaches a foundation course in the visual arts to about 20 students (aged 14 to 18) from the care home with a passion for art.
+TEACHING FELLOWSHIP YEAR A foundation course in art for young people in care Every year we give a grant to an artist - our Teaching Fellow - to work with one care home in Delhi.
+The artist teaches a foundation course in visual art to about 20 students (aged 14 to 18) from the care home with a talent and passion for art.

 Through twelve intensive workshops s/he leads the students through a comprehensive experience of art education, exploring techniques, media, art history and aesthetics.
 The artist takes them on field visits to art colleges, exhibitions and art fairs.

 Beyond the teaching of technical skills and insight into art history and aesthetics the artist encourages participants to use art as a tool for the critical exploration of the world, seeks to cultivate their imaginative, creative and reflective skills and encourages them to find an individual expressive voice.